U.S. Army Airborne EOD technicians participate in international parachute competition

 |0

-This work, U.S. Army Airborne EOD technicians participate in international parachute competition [Image 2 of 2], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, U.S. Army Airborne EOD technicians participate in international parachute competition, by Walter Ham, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT